-While both Allen and Cebenoyan and Gorton and Rosen find evidence of a corporate control problem in banks in the 1980s, neither study identifies the aspects of commercial banks' corporate control mechanism that may be deficient or why these deficiencies may occur.
-This article attempts to provide an initial pass at such an analysis by examining the frequency of different types of corporate control change among BHCs in the late 1980s and their relationship with the ownership, board structure, and performance of the BHC.
+While these studies all find evidence of a corporate control problem in banks in the 1980s, none of them identifies the aspects of commercial banks' corporate control mechanism that may be deficient nor why these deficiencies may occur.
+This article attempts to provide an initial pass at such an analysis by examining the frequency of different types of corporate control change among BHCs in the late 1980s and their relationship with the ownership, board structure and performance of the BHC.